 This easy apple and blackberry crumble recipe shows you how to make a delicious traditional British dessert with baked fruits.
-A perfect way to finish off a meal.
+This is the perfect way to finish off a meal.

 Apple and blackberry crumble is one of my wife’s favourite crumble recipes.
-It makes it even better when you can get all the main ingredients from your own garden.
+And it is even better when you can get all the main ingredients from your own garden.

-Here I only had to buy the apples, as I had the rest of the ingredients in the house.
+Here I only had to buy some fresh apples, as I had the rest of the ingredients in the house.